Myhill-Nerode Theorem for Higher-Dimensional Automata: Pomsets with interfaces

 \begin{example} Figure \ref{fi:iposets1} shows some simple examples of activity intervals of events and the corresponding iposets.
 The left iposet consists of three totally ordered events, given that the intervals do not overlap; the event $a$ is already active at the beginning and hence in the source interface.
 In the other iposets, the activity intervals do overlap and hence the precedence order is partial (and the event order non-trivial). \end{example}

-Given that the precedence relation $<$ of an iposet represents activity intervals of events, it is an \emph{interval order} \cite{book/Fishburn85}.
-In other words, any of the iposets we will encounter admits an \emph{interval representation}: functions $b$ and $e$ from $P$ to real numbers such that $b(x)\le e(x)$ for all $x\in P$ and $x <_P y$ iff $e(x)<b(y)$ for all $x, y\in P$.
-We will only consider interval iposets in this paper and omit the qualification ``interval''.
+\eject Given that the precedence relation $<$ of an iposet represents activity intervals of events, it is an \emph{interval order} \cite{book/Fishburn85}.
+In other words, any of the iposets we will encounter admits an \emph{interval representation}: functions $b$ and $e$ from $P$ to real numbers such that $b(x)\le e(x)$ for all $x\in P$ and $x <_P y\iff e(x)<b(y)$ for all $x, y\in P$.
+We will only consider interval iposets in this paper and hence omit the qualification ``interval''.
 This is \emph{not} a restriction, but rather induced by the semantics.
+The following property is trivial, but we will make heavy use of it later.

+\begin{lemma} If $P$ is an (interval) iposet and $A\subseteq P$, then the set difference $P-A$ is an (interval) iposet as well. \end{lemma}

 Iposets may be refined by shortening the activity intervals of events, so that some events stop being concurrent.
 This corresponds to expanding the precedence relation $<$ (and, potentially, removing event order).
 The inverse to refinement is called subsumption and defined as follows.
 For iposets $P$ and $Q$, we say that $Q$ \emph{subsumes} $P$ (or that $P$ is a \emph{refinement} of $Q$) and write $P\subsu Q$ if there exists a bijection $f: P\to Q$ (a \emph{subsumption}) which \begin{itemize} \item respects interfaces and labels: $f(S_P)=S_Q$, $f(T_P)=T_Q$, and $\lambda_Q\circ f=\lambda_P$; \item reflects precedence: $f(x)<_Q f(y)$ implies $x<_P y$; and \item preserves essential event order: $x\evord_P y$ implies $f(x)\evord_Q f(y)$ whenever $x$ and $y$ are concurrent (that is, $x\not<_P y$ and $y\not<_P x$). \end{itemize} (Event order is essential for concurrent events, but by transitivity, it also appears between non-concurrent events; subsumptions may ignore such non-essential event order.)